African American Income

 During the 1990s African American income grew tremendously.
-By 2000, 57.9% of African American households had an annual income of $35K or more compared to just 38.2% in 1970.
+By 2000, 56% of African American households had an annual income of $35K or more compared to just 36% in 1969.
 However due to the recession that number dropped to just 51% by 2014 reversing much of these gains.
 The most dramatic change during the most recent recession was the percentage of Black households making under $15K (from 19% in 2000 to 24% in 2010) which was well below the poverty line for families.

 Although incomes for African Americans have improved significantly since the Civil Rights era, they are still lower then the average Americans.
 For example the median income for Black families is $20 thousand a year less than the American median income.
 As you can see from the chart labeled Family Income 2010 that Black married-couple families make more than twice that of Female householder families.
 This charts also proves that there is a substantial benefit for those in a married-couple family regardless of race or ethnicity.